-According to the site plan dated November 18, 2014, the developer proposes to construct 6 multi-unit buildings, containing 40 units, on 3.339 acres.
+According to the site plan dated January 15, 2015, the developer proposes to construct 6 multi-unit buildings, containing 40 townhomes, on 3.339 acres.
 The current internal street network will be removed and replaced with a private drive spanning 24 feet from back of curb to back of curb.
+In order to increase walkability, there will be a 12-foot multi-use trail along the frontage of Old Spring House Lane as well as 5-foot sidewalks along the internal private drive-leading to the pocket park and a pedestrian entrance, which will allow access to the neighboring commercial amenities.